Mau movement in American Samoa: Origins

-Opposition to colonial domination in Samoa predated 1920.
-Once the eastern islands came under U.S. authority, Samoans grappled with safeguarding their cultural, economic, and political autonomy.
-Moreover, disputes regarding fair wages for construction work played a significant role in igniting the Mau movement.
+Opposition to U.S. rule in Samoa predated 1920.
+After the eastern islands came under U.S. authority, Samoans faced mistreatment towards chiefs and women and were paid less than U.S naval personnel.

-In 1902, discontent over the copra levy began among Tutuilans, especially in the Western District and Tuālāuta County — an area that would later play a pivotal role in the Mau movement.
-Seeking to quash this resistance, Governor Uriel Sebree imprisoned three local leaders and removed a Samoan judge who had lodged a formal complaint with the U.S. Navy.
-Sebree went on to characterize Samoans as “grown-up children who love form and ceremony.”
-By 1904, chiefs from both the Western and Eastern Districts met in official assemblies, urging the reduction of the copra tax and demanding accountability for how the funds were spent.
-Demonstrating unity, they undertook a malaga — traveling between Pago Pago and Leone — to collectively press their grievances.
+In 1902, Tutuilans objected to a copra tax.
+Governor Uriel Sebree responded by imprisoning three local leaders and removing a Samoan judge who had complained to the U.S. Navy, and described Samoans as "grown-up children who love form and ceremony."

+By 1904, chiefs from the Western and Eastern Districts held assemblies calling for the tax to be reduced and for an accounting of its use, and travelled together between Pago Pago and Leone to protest.

-Between June 1919 and November 1920, Governor Warren Terhune faced widespread disapproval, and his governing style and decisions significantly contributed to the emergence of the Mau movement.
+Governor Warren Terhune, in office from June 1919 to November 1920, faced widespread disapproval, and his administration and policies significantly contributed to the emergence of the Mau movement.
 A.M.
-Noble was the chief architect of racist policies in American Samoa during the 1920s.
-Locally, Samoans referred to him as one of the “three white mice” - a nickname for three white supremacists in the Terhune administration.
+Noble, an official in the Terhune administration, oversaw racially discriminatory policies in American Samoa during the 1920s.
+Samoans referred to him and two others in the administration as the "three white mice."